Glossary TermApril 20, 2024

 What happens:

-• You're already losing
+• You are already losing

 • You add more money